astronomer/airflow-guides/guides/airflow-openlineage.md

     create_table >> insert_data
 ```

-If we run these DAGs in Airflow, and then go to Marquez, we will see a list of our jobs, including the four tasks from the DAGs above.
+If we run these DAGs in Airflow (first `lineage-create-tables`, then `lineage-combine-postgres`, and finally `lineage-reporting-postgres`), and then go to Marquez, we will see a list of our jobs, including the four tasks from the DAGs above.

 ![Marquez Jobs](https://assets2.astronomer.io/main/guides/airflow-openlineage/marquez_jobs.png)